-Welcome to the website of the FEBS Advanced Course: “Functional imaging of cellular signals”.
+Welcome to the website of the FEBS Advanced Course: “Functional imaging of (nuclear) organisation and signaling”.

 Every year the van Leeuwenhoek Centre for Advanced Microscopy (LCAM) is organising a microspectroscopy course for young scientists, PhD students and postdocs, entitled “In the footsteps of van Leeuwenhoek”.
 This years course topic is focused on cellular signaling and is financed by FEBS.